 However, for individual destinations, high and low season don’t always match up.
 So even if you are bound by the school schedule, just like many families, you can still find a deal if you look carefully.

 For example, high season in Hawaii is winter, when many want to get away from bad weather at home for a sunny break.
 So even though crowds start to pick up again in the summer, you are still in sort of a shoulder season.
 And if you can get there in early June, you’ll find some great deals.

-Summer through Christmas is considered the low season for Costa Rica.
-Though it’s also considered the rainy season, you can expect to have plenty of sun (typically 5 hours or more a day), and temperatures remain warm at around 80F, so you won’t mind a little rain.
+Summer through Thanksgiving is considered the low season for Costa Rica because it’s the rainy season.
+However, you can expect to get some sun (typically 5 hours or more a day), and temperatures remain warm at around 80F, so you might not mind a little rain.

-Similarly, Tahiti’s off season and rainy is mid winter.
-This means lower prices, but still more than 6 hours of sunlight a day, making it a fantastic winter break destination.
+Similarly, Tahiti’s off-season and rainy season is mid-winter.
+This means prices are lower in mid-winter.
+However, they still get more than 6 hours of sunlight a day, making it a fantastic winter break destination.

 Flights can be substantially cheaper if you can fly out on off days, like Tuesday, Wed, or Saturday.
 MOST people want to head out on vacation on Thursday or Friday, so those flights fill up a lot faster and prices are generally higher.

 Google flights has a great feature that helps you compare prices based on the day you leave.
 If you search in google flights for you dates and destination, and click Date Grid, and then Price Graph, you’ll see clearly which departure days are cheapest.

 Bundling hotel, flight, and maybe even car together CAN save you money.
 Make sure you check for bundles on sites like Expedia, Priceline, or Kayak offer bundling packages that SOMETIMES beat the cost of booking separately.
 If you have a Costco membership, Costco Vacations has limited vacation packages, but typically good deals on the ones it has.